 Syria Welcomes Japan's Decision To Lift Sanctions On Four Banks

-In a statement on Friday, the ministry emphasized that lifting sanctions on the banks (the Industrial Bank, the People's Credit Bank, the Savings Bank, and the Agricultural Cooperative Bank) will enhance economic and financial cooperation and contribute to facilitating the implementation of development projects in various sectors, thus alleviating the living burdens on the Syrian people.
+“This decision is a step in the right direction toward achieving stability and prosperity, and advancing Syria's reconstruction process,” the statement said.

-It expressed hope that this step would pave the way for greater openness and constructive cooperation with Japan based on mutual respect and shared interests.
+It added that the lifting of sanctions will facilitate the implementation of development projects across various sectors and help alleviate the hardships faced by the Syrian people.

-The Japanese decision came weeks after the United States announced the lifting of its sanctions on Syria.
+"Syria hopes that this step will pave the way for further openness and constructive cooperation with friendly Japan, based on mutual respect and common interests," it further said in the statement.

-Tokyo began reviewing its position on the imposed sanctions on May 18, and Friday announced the lifting of the asset freeze on the four banks.
+On May 24, the United States lifted comprehensive economic sanctions on Syria on Friday, marking a dramatic policy shift following the end of Bashar al-Assad's regime and opening the door for new investment in the war-torn country.

 Legal Disclaimer: